-5. Homeownership Project Feasibility Guidelines
+6. Homeownership Project Feasibility Guidelines

 Homeownership Projects may include: (1) Consumer-Driven down payment and closing cost assistance for the acquisition of owner-occupied units, including rehabilitation associated with the purchase; (2) Consumer-Driven owner-occupied rehabilitation projects; or (3) Sponsor-Driven projects including new construction or acquisition and rehabilitation for resale.
 See the definitions for Homeownership Project, Consumer-Driven-Project, and Sponsor-Driven Project in Section IV: Definitions and Acronyms.

-Projects that include cooperative ownership of owner-occupied units, or projects that include "lease -to-own" terms of sale, should make application as Rental Housing and comply with rental feasibility guidelines.
+Projects that include cooperative ownership of owner-occupied units should make application as Rental Housing and comply with rental feasibility guidelines.

-The Bank's subsidy should be used to accomplish the objective of providing, maintaining or improving affordable housing defined as housing that is targeted to the low-and-moderate income market.
+The Bank's subsidy should be used to accomplish the objective of providing, maintaining, or improving affordable housing defined as housing that is targeted to the low-and-moderate income market.
 The Bank, in its sole discretion, may deny any subsidy request that is inconsistent with that objective.